Zero-dimensional extensions of amenable group actions: Introduction

 \section{Introduction}

 In this paper we prove the existence of a zero-dimensional, principal and faithful extension for any dynamical systems with free action of an amenable group $G$.
 This is a version of the result proved in \cite{DH2} --- it is not strictly a strengthening, since while we do generalize theorem 3.1 of said paper for the case of any amenable group, we need to assume that the action of the group be free.
-The present paper is self-contained, but the reader may want to first familiarize themselves with the proof in \cite{DH2} or \cite{DH1}, where similar ideas are implemented in a simpler setting with far fewer technical complications.
+The present paper is self-contained, but the reader may want to refer to the proof in \cite{DH2} or \cite{DH1}, where similar ideas are implemented in a simpler setting.